-- When you're actually coding, what can you do to control security flaws? - High on the list: Don't use C, but this might not be an option - Other useful approaches: static code analysis, formal methods, and genetic diversity - Finally: learn more!
+- When you're actually coding, what can you do to control security flaws?

+- Don't use C (but this might not be an option)

+- Static code analysis

+- Formal methods

+- Genetic diversity

+- Finally: learn more!

 Static code analysis

 - There are a number of software products available that will help you find security flaws in your code - These work for various languages, including C, C++, Java, Perl, PHP, Python - They often look for things like buffer overflows, but some can also point out TOCTTOU and other flaws - These tools are not perfect! - They're mostly meant to find suspicious things for you to look at more carefully - They also miss things, so they can't be your only line of defence